Market Analysis · Layout v2

 What could increase probability

-- A formal announcement of a US-Iran diplomatic framework that includes uranium transfer as a condition for sanctions relief
+- Trump and Iranian leadership reach a surprise bilateral framework that includes immediate uranium transfer as a de-escalation gesture in exchange for preliminary sanctions relief

 What could decrease probability